-- A. CLUB ROSTER SIZE The active roster size is 19 players.
-Only the approved active roster players can participate on game day.
-Players shall be designated as follows: goalkeeper, defenseman, midfielder, or attackman. - a.
+- A. CLUB ROSTER SIZE The active roster size is 12 players, including a minimum of 2 goalkeepers.
+Only the approved active roster players can participate on game day. - a.
 Players not listed on the active roster shall not dress in league uniforms and equipment for games and shall not be permitted in the team area during the game.
 Only the active roster players may take part in official warm-ups. - b.
 Exception Any adjustments to a roster can only be approved by the league office.
 The opposing team's head coach must be notified, but consent is not needed from on-site league official or the opposing team's head coach. - c.
-A team shall be permitted a maximum of four long crosses on the field during live action. - d.
+A full team shall be composed of six Players on the field, which includes five field Players and one Goalkeeper and must have this minimum to start the game. - d.
 All teams shall have at least two properly-equipped goalkeepers in uniform for each game, and the goalkeepers shall be listed on their team's game day active roster. - e.
-If a team cannot keep 10 players in the game due to injuries, fouling out, or expulsions, the team may continue the game with fewer than 10 players with all rules remaining in effect.
-A player listed on the active roster as a goalkeeper may not enter the field of play as a defenseman, midfielder, or attackman unless his team has fewer than 10 players available. - f.
-All players must be listed by name, position, and jersey number on the game day roster, which shall be certified by the head official. - B. DUTIES OF COACHES Each team may staff a maximum of three coaches at all times during game play.
+If a team cannot keep 6 players in the game due to injuries, fouling out, or expulsions, the team may continue the game with fewer than 6 players with all rules remaining in effect. - f.
+All players must be listed by name, position, and jersey number on the game day roster, which shall be certified by the head official. - B. DUTIES OF COACHES Each team may staff a maximum of two coaches at all times during game play.
 Only the coaches shall be permitted in their team's coaches area.
 For clarification, the term "coach" does not refer to trainers, doctors, or equipment managers.
 One coach shall be designated as a team's head coach.
 The head coach shall be responsible for making all of his team's decisions that are not delegated specifically to his team's game-day captain.
-The head coach shall be in control of and responsible for the actions of all non-playing members of his squad and the sideline personnel officially connected with his team. - C. To ensure the constant pace of the game, officials shall entertain questions from the head coaches only during halftime (and only after the four-minute warning), during officials' timeouts, or during team timeouts.
+The head coach shall be in control of and responsible for the actions of all non-playing members of his squad and the sideline personnel officially connected with his team. - C. To ensure the constant pace of the game, officials shall entertain questions from the head coaches only during halftime, during officials' timeouts, or during team timeouts.
 A team captain from each team may be present during the discussions.